AIBiology/aibiology.github.io/index.md

 ## Course Description

+> Examines how AI has rapidly become ubiquitous in daily life and been applied to diverse areas of Biology.
+Focuses on machine learning approaches as well as deep learning methods, including transformers.
+Covers machine learning methods for tabular data, computer vision, transfer learning, natural language processing, and transformer-based architectures.
+Classes typically applied coding with Jupyter Notebooks on HiPerGator.
+Prior Python coding experience required.

+## Expanded Description

 {% include image.html max-width=400 file='ai_bio_cover.png' alt="Image of futuristic AI and Biological specimens" position="right" %}

 Artificial Intelligence (AI) as a field of research has existed since at least the 1950s.
 After initial enthusiasm, the gains of early years slowed and AI entered what has been referred to as an AI winter.
 Modern computing hardware, rapid growth in data collection and availability, and advances in algorithms have renewed interest in AI and revolutionized the field.
 AI is rapidly becoming ubiquitous in daily life and in diverse academic fields.
 This course will examine the applications of AI with particular focus on applications in biology.
 We will address the topics of what AI is, how intelligent computers really are and may become, where limitations still exist, and how AI technologies can be used to advance biological research.